OPEN FOR APPLICATIONS | Rip It Up: Here’s to the joy and defiance of being young in the UK

 Backed by a UK-wide Press and marketing campaign and a central listing platform, the season will have a broad audience appeal.

-Rip It Up has two core elements, both of which need to include big screen moments and offer audiences opportunities to reflect on the evolution of generational rebellion from the 1950s through to today, here in the UK.
+Rip It Up has two core elements, both of which need to include big-screen moments and offer audiences opportunities to reflect on the evolution of generational rebellion from the 1950s through to today, here in the UK.

 • Activity involving young programmers/creatives, focusing on youth scenes and/or counterculture that they themselves are part of or can relate to, with clear potential to engage their peers.